 Entrepreneurial Culture Shock demands a new approach to entrepreneurship.
 The Fortitude Fund is a vehicle to identify and support founders of companies from the very beginning.
 In its first two years powered by Elevate Northeast Indiana, the fund gave over 200 grants to entrepreneurs who will ultimately drive our entrepreneurial culture, even if their first idea is not their biggest success.

-Now, through a partnership with the Huntington University Foundation through Huntington University, the Fortitude Fund hopes to continue developing and maintaining entrepreneurship and talent in northeast Indiana.
+Now, through a partnership with Huntington University, the Fortitude Fund will continue developing and maintaining entrepreneurship and talent in northeast Indiana.

-The Fortitude Fund helps entrepreneurs with grit, guts, and heart access the 3 essential elements to business success: Community, Mentors, & Money.
-Through the Fortitude Fund, Northeast Indiana entrepreneurs can apply and receive a $500 grant.
+The Fortitude Fund helps entrepreneurs with grit, guts, heart, and faith access the 3 essential elements to business success: Community, Connections, and Money.
+Through the Fortitude Fund, Northeast Indiana entrepreneurs can apply and receive a $1,000 grant.
 Upon receiving this initial grant and showing progress in their business, grantees are also eligible to receive a Next Level Grant of $2,500.

 The only requirement is that grantees stay in touch with the organization through events, mentorship programs, and progress updates to grow in success throughout their business endeavors.